 It's important for women who are taking these types of medications to use contraception.
 If you're planning to become pregnant, talk to your doctor about switching to different types of rheumatoid arthritis medications that are considered relatively safe to use during pregnancy.

 Certolizumab pegol (Cimzia), a tumor necrosis factor inhibitor, has a low risk of crossing the placenta and shows up minimally in breast milk.

 More studies are needed to assess the safety of these medications during pregnancy.

 - Bermas BL.
-Use of antiinflammatory and immunosuppressive drugs in rheumatic diseases during pregnancy and lactation. http://www.uptodate.com/home.
-Accessed Jan.
-25, 2017.
+Safety of rheumatic disease medication use during pregnancy and lactation. https://www.uptodate.com/contents/search.
+Accessed Feb.
+8, 2020.

 - AskMayoExpert.
 Rheumatoid arthritis in pregnancy (adult).
 Mayo Clinic; 2020.

 - Arthritis medications during pregnancy.
 Arthritis Foundation. https://www.arthritis.org/health-wellness/healthy-living/family-relationships/family-planning/rheumatoid-arthritis-and-pregnancy.
 Accessed Feb.
 11, 2020.

 - MotherToBaby fact sheet: Ibuprofen.
 Organization of Tetrology Information Specialists. https://mothertobaby.org/fact-sheets-parent/.
 Accessed Feb.
 20, 2020.